opiter09/FF1-FFC-Chunk-Manager/README.md

 8. Edit those to youe heart's content, using my Documentation.txt as a guide.
 This requires use of a Hex Editor (I use HxD), and some program to convert Hex to Decimal and back (Windows'
 Calculator app has a "programming" mode that can do this).
 9. Now you can run the "decomp"-whatever batch/python.
 This will seem to do nothing, because it only changes existing files.
 10. Go back out a few folders to where MARtool.py is.
-Now drag your Step 2 file onto MARtool-C.bat (or Command Line "python MARtool-C.pu filename).
+Now drag your Step 2 file onto MARtool-C.bat (or Command Line "python MARtool-C.py filename").
 This will create a much larger file named "output_filename."
 11. Insert that new file back into the ROM.